The $P_{cs}(4459)$ pentaquark from a combined effective field theory and phenomenological perspective: Acknowledgments

 \section{Acknowledgments}

-We would like to thank Li-Sheng Geng and Eulogio Oset for comments on this manuscript.
+We would like to thank Li-Sheng Geng and Eulogio Oset for comments on this manuscript and Jorge Segovia for discussions.
+M.P.V. thanks the IJCLab of Orsay, where part of this work has been done, for its long-term hospitality.
 This work is partly supported by the National Natural Science Foundation of China under Grants No. 11735003, No. 11975041, the fundamental Research Funds for the Central Universities and the Thousand Talents Plan for Young Professionals.